Charith-Reddy-Pareddy/min-wage-difference-in-differences-study/README.md

 ### Confirmatory vs. Exploratory

 Which analyses were specified before results were seen, and which were added afterward, matters for how much weight a p-value can carry.
-See [TIMELINE.md](TIMELINE.md) for the full, dated build log this table summarizes.

 | | Analyses | Status |
 |---|---|---|